 - Drug and Alcohol Screening Expertise

 Detailed program descriptions can be found in Appendix A.

 A. QUALIFICATIONS FORMAT

-Consultants must complete a separate and complete application for each content area for which they want to be considered.
-Each application must include a narrative regarding the vendor's overall experience as a consultant in the public sector specifically in human services or human development, education and other qualifications, their training or consulting style, availability and flexibility in schedule, their evaluation, and methodology.
+Consultants must complete a separate and complete application for each program area for which they want to be considered.
+Each application must include a narrative regarding the vendor's overall experience as a consultant in the public sector specifically in human services/human development, education and other qualifications, their training or consulting style, availability and flexibility in schedule, their evaluation, and methodology.
 Each application will be evaluated on the experience and education in the specific content area proposed, references in the specific content area, training outlines and a description of how they would evaluate the impact of their training.